 Don Sieb, a 30-year respected payment industry expert and former executive at Ingenico and VeriFone, brings his banking, finance, and payment processing experience to the NetCents leadership team.
 Don’s wide range of subject matter expertise, compliance, and strategy compliment the Company’s current focuses in business process and delivery to large international retailers and payment industry organizations.

-“NetCents is positioned to positively impact merchant adoption and behavioral changes necessary for to become a transactional currency with confidence at any online, mobile or merchant location,” stated Don Sieb.
+“NetCents is positioned to positively impact merchant adoption and behavioral changes necessary to become a transactional currency with confidence at any online, mobile or merchant location,” stated Don Sieb.
 “I’m excited to bring my experience, shared vision, and business acumen to the NetCents leadership team.”

 About NetCents